GOAL: Helping young people realize their full potential.

 - $8,246.28 was invested by Women United in 10 literacy programs at local elementary schools in 2024.

-- Over 150 volunteers made an impact through Great Book Giveaway, Stuff the Bus, reading mentorships, and the Youth Opportunity Coalition in 2023.
+- Over 150 volunteers made an impact through Great Book Giveaway, Stuff the Bus, reading mentorships, and the Youth Opportunity Coalition in 2024.

-- United Way's investment reduces barriers and provides resources to new programs, helps providers become regulated, and ensures training opportunities to improve safety & quality of care.
+- The need for childcare far outpaces the number of available childcare slots.
+United Way's investment reduces barriers and provides resources to new programs, helps providers become regulated, and ensures training opportunities to improve safety & quality of care.

-- 832 books were provided to children through Great Book Giveaway, Stuff the Bus, and the Youth Opportunity Coalition in 2023.
+- 832 books were provided to children through Great Book Giveaway 2024.

-- 914 students with financial need received free school supplies through Stuff the Desk in 2023.
+- 945 students with financial need received free school supplies through Stuff the Desk in 2024.

 Source: United Way of South Wood & Adams Counties, United Way of Wisconsin ALICE Report 2018, UWSWAC Partner Program, Women United, Youth Opportunity Coalition